marcoiampieri/uni_projects/master_projects/thesis/README.md

-#### Here are the main scripts I used to analyze the data I gathered to write my Master's Thesis, mostly consisting of the depth-dose curves of proton beams at different energies and CTs of 3D-printed phantoms I designeed.
+#### Here are the main scripts I used to analyze the data I gathered to write my Master's Thesis (Sommersemester 2025), mostly consisting of the depth-dose curves of proton beams at different energies and CTs of 3D-printed phantoms I designeed.
 I included some of those designs, as well as some of the results I obtained.

 ## Summary
 The goal of my Master's Thesis (titled _"Design and development of an animal phantom for proton therapy simulations and physical measurements"_) was to design and build an anatomically accurate phantom via 3D printing